c3g/GenPipes_Docs/docs/source/tutorials/genpipes_tutorial.rst

 .. code-block:: bash

-    hicseq.py -c $MUGQIC_PIPELINES_HOME/pipelines/hicseq/hicseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/common_ini/beluga.ini …
+    chipseq.py -c $MUGQIC_PIPELINES_HOME/pipelines/chipseq/chipseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/common_ini/beluga.ini

 To change different parameters in the ini files, you can create your own ini file and overwrite the required parameters.
-For example, to change the number of threads for trimmomatic and hicup, I can create my own ini file: hicseq.test.ini and in it I can include the parameters to be changed:
+For example, to change the number of threads for trimmomatic and hicup, I can create my own ini file: chipseq.test.ini and in it I can include the parameters to be changed:

 .. code-block:: bash